WE ARE COMMITTED TO BE ACCESSIBLE TO ALL, AND HAVE MADE SOME ADJUSTMENTS SO THAT YOU CAN ENJOY YOUR VISIT SAFELY.

-We want many people to enjoy this place, the collection and the exhibitions, and we hope the following information will help you to plan your trip to the Museum.
+We want everyone to be able to enjoy the complex, the collection and the exhibitions, and we hope that the following info will help you better plan your trip to the Museum.

 Either on line or at the ticket office.

 Free parking in front of the Museum, 120 minutes max.
 Free parking nearby with no time limits.
 Free parking along the road to the Temple with no time limits.